 As an extension activity, students could find reflex and straight angles.

-Use this whole-class game to consolidate students’ understanding of complementary and supplementary angles.
+Use this whole-class game to reinforce students’ understanding of complementary and supplementary angles.

-Print and cut out the game cards.
-Provide each student with a card.
+Print and cut out the game cards, and provide each student with a card.

 The student that has the sentence ‘I am the starter’ begins the game by standing up and reading their card.